aaronbuchanan/flashquiz/README.md

 flashquiz
 =========

-An angular flash card app with ruby/sinatra on the backend. â Edit
+An angular flash card app with ruby/sinatra on the backend.

 #### PROGRESS: